linode/docs/docs/applications/cloud-storage/access-google-drive-linode.md

 ## Access the Google Drive API

-Next we're going to enable API access to Google Drive and create a set of credentials.
-These steps require a web browser on your local computer.
+Next, we're going to enable API access to Google Drive and create a set of credentials.
+These steps require a web browser on your local computer, and access to the Google account with which your Drive is associated.

 1. Visit the Google API developer's console on your desktop at https://console.developers.google.com/project